Everything you need to know about SIPPs

 How to set up a SIPP

-As long as you’re under 75, you’ll be able to open a SIPP.
 Many major investment platforms allow you to register for an account online and will guide you through the application process.

-But there are a few bits of housekeeping worth completing first.
+But, there are a few bits of housekeeping worth completing first.

 First, you'll want to identify all of the pensions you may have with past employers.
 You can then decide whether you want to move these funds over to your newly established SIPP.
 This isn't essential – you can keep your existing pensions and open a SIPP, it just becomes trickier to manage from an admin perspective.